Rolls-Royce Phantom VIII: Reception

 The Phantom was named Top Gear's 2017 "Luxury Car of the Year".
 It has received the UK Car of the Year Awards’ prestigious ‘Best Luxury Car’ honour.
 Drawing on votes from a jury of 27 leading motoring journalists, the awards highlight the best new cars on the market for UK customers.
 Autocar gave the 2018 Phantom a "Five Star Car" award at the 2018 Autocar Awards.

 Production and sales

 The Phantom is assembled by hand at Rolls-Royce's plant in Goodwood, West Sussex, England.
 Customer deliveries commenced in January 2018.

-According to own Statement of BMW AG, Rolls-Royce and similar institutions, this generation of automobile with combustion engine has a preview to an end until 2030, due the company only producing electric models.
+According to a statement from BMW AG, Rolls-Royce and similar institutions, this generation of automobiles with combustion engines will end in 2030, due to the company switching to electric models.